samituga/zero2prod/README.md

 TODO GitHub workflows
 Docker caching doesn't appear to be working
-Every job keeps downloading and compiling the rust dependencies, checko if rust cache is working Consider running everything in a single job
+Every job keeps downloading and compiling the rust dependencies, check if rust cache is working Consider running everything in a single job

+TODO Infra
+Use HCP vault for secrets